an7123/privacy_ci/README.md

 # Privacy CI

-Official code for our paper: *Leveraging Sparsity for Privacy in Collaborative Inference* (WACV 2025).
+Official code for our paper: *Leveraging Sparsity for Privacy in Collaborative Inference*.

 ## Setup